Optimization Problems Research and Applications Laboratory

 |3 OPR-Lab graduated students are Professors||15+ Research Assistants|

-Patrick is working as Post Doctoral Fellow (PDF) in the OPR Laboratory, Department of Electrical and Computer Engineering, Ryerson University, Toronto, Canada.
+Dr. Patrick Siddavataam is working at NXM Labs Inc. as a Research Scientist in the R&D area of applying Quantum Computing, Quantum Cryptography for 5G communications for IoT devices.
+His research works involves collaboration with IBM, ARM, Microsoft, Xanadu, and Sprint for implementation of quantum resistant and crypto agility technologies.
+He is also working as Post Doctoral Fellow (PDF) in the OPR Laboratory, Department of Electrical and Computer Engineering, Ryerson University, Toronto, Canada.
+He also works as a lecturer in Department of Electrical and Computer Engineering, Ryerson University, Toronto, Canada.
 He has worked in various capacities as a Systems developer for designing multi-domain products in different divisions of Microsoft Corporation, Robert Bosch GmbH and Siemens AG.
 His research interests include secure algorithms, security patterns, cryptography and building secure and optimized VLSI architectures.

 Nahid is a research assistant at OPR-AL focused on developing solutions for image processing theories.
 She is coordinating a research group developing image processing tools.
 Additionally, she is interested in field of Digital systems and Advanced Mathematics.
 Nahid is the Recipient of L'Ecole Polytechnique Award.

 Faranak is a Biomedical Engineering student at ryerson university.
 She is a research assistant at OPR-AL focusing on multi-dimensional optimization problems.
 Her interests include Particle Swarm Optimization (PSO) and Wireless Sensor Networks (WSNs) as well as areas of biomedical research such as medical imaging.